DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The Volkskrant building, perhaps more than any other place throughout the city, exemplifies Amsterdam’s transformation into a ‘creative city’ over the past fifteen years.
-During the course of its recent career—from a newspaper office to an art factory, and finally to an arty hotel—the building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.
-This, as many an observer has remarked, has less to do with the city adopting those policies than it has with the city’s history as a fiercely liberal and freethinking town.[^1]Amsterdam’s magnetic pull to the rest of the world has always had a lot to do with it being a place for radicals, outcasts and indeed, creatives.
+During the course of its recent career — from a newspaper office to an art factory, and finally to an arty hotel — the building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.
+This, as many an observer has remarked, has less to do with the city adopting those policies than it has with the city’s history as a fiercely liberal and freethinking town.[^1] Amsterdam’s magnetic pull to the rest of the world has always had a lot to do with it being a place for radicals, outcasts and indeed, creatives.
 This started in the 17^th^ century, when Amsterdam was the economic center of the world, and resurfaced in a completely different way in 1967 during what became known as the Summer of Love.
 Some places are still trying to maintain some of the city's characteristic craziness.
-The Volkskrant building was—and hopefully will continue to be—one of them.
+The Volkskrant building was — and hopefully will continue to be — one of them.

 We provide a look behind the façade of the Volkskrant building, an honest account of the conflicts and struggles, the parties and projects,